olubunmmy/LITA-Capstone-Project-1/README.md

 ### Data Transformation
 - **Date Formatting**: `Order Date` were converted to a standard format.
-- **Creating New Variables**: Additional columns for year, month, and quarter from `Order Date` were generated for easier analysis.
+- **Creating New Variables**: Additional columns for year, month, and quarter from `Order Date` were generated for easier analysis..

 ------